PHYGITAL WANDERER

 In parallel, he developed The North Lake painting series, based on an introspective video series filmed at Golden Gate Park, exploring light, silence, and liquid memory, echoing Gaston Bachelard’s reveries from Water and Dreams.

-In 2010, he fulfilled a lifelong dream by joining Lucasfilm, working at Skywalker Ranch on Star Wars projects, under the guidance of George Lucas and Steven Spielberg — a key milestone closing a long Northern California journey.
+In 2010, he fulfilled a lifelong dream by joining Lucasfilm, working at the famous Skywalker Ranch on Star Wars projects, under the guidance of George Lucas and Steven Spielberg — a key milestone closing a long Northern California journey.